keyes-timothy/tidytof/README.md

-From here, we can feed `training_split` into the `tof_train_model` function to [tune](https://www.tmwr.org/tuning.html) a logistic regression model that predicts the relapse\_status of a leukemia patient.
+From here, we can feed `training_split` into the `tof_train_model` function to [tune](https://www.tmwr.org/tuning.html) a logistic regression model that predicts the relapse_status of a leukemia patient.
 Be sure to check out the `tof_create_grid` documentation to learn how to make a hyperparameter search grid for model tuning (in this case, we limit the mixture parameter to a value of 1, which fits a sparse lasso model).
+Also note that for demonstration purposes, we include only the features that come from one cell population (“Population 2”) in the original dataset, which means that we probably shouldn’t expect our model to perform as well as the one in the original paper (which select from many more features).

 ``` r
 class_mod <-